-Federal methodology (FM) Institutional methodology (IM)
+- □ Federal methodology (FM)

+- □ Institutional methodology (IM)

+- □ Both FM and IM

+Need-based Non-need-based

+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

-Need-based (Include non- need-based aid use to meet need.)
-Non-need- based (Exclude non- need-based aid use to meet need.)
-Scholarships/Grants Federal \$7,944,622 \$7,345 State all states, not only the state in which your institution is #40.740.000 # 0.004 located \$10,716,399 \$9,084 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$64,405,340 \$13,541,754 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college Total Scholarships/Grants \$83,066,361 \$13,558,183 Self-Help Student loans from all sources (excluding parent loans) \$17,397,229 \$1,562,265 Federal Work-Study \$2,159,563 4000 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$0 \$0 Total Self-Help \$19,556,792 \$1,562,265 Parent Loans \$11,133,479 \$1,183,998 Tuition Waivers Note: Reporting is optional.
+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

+Student loans from all sources (excluding parent loans)

+Federal Work-Study Not Applicable

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+Total Self-Help

+Parent Loans

+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$2,166,788 \$1,189,261 Athletic Awards \$3,065,145
+Do not report tuition waivers elsewhere.
+Athletic Awards

-- H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.

+- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.
-First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2020 cohort) 716 3412 112 В Number of students in line a who applied for need-based financial aid 670 2712 78 С Number of students in line b who were determined to have financial need 567 2468 62 D Number of students in line c who were awarded any financial aid 566 2460 59 E Number of students in line d who were awarded any need-based scholarship or grant aid 566 2423 55 F Number of students in line d who were awarded any need-based self-help aid 502 2283 50 G Number of students in line d who were awarded any non-need-based scholarship or grant aid Н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 87 325 4

-I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 71.7% 66.1% 40.1% J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 41,931 \$ 41,427 \$ 23,228 ĸ Average need-based scholarship and grant award of those in line e \$ 35,613 \$ 33,870 \$ 18,178 L Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$ 6,503 \$ 8,350 \$ 9,852 M Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan \$ 5,725 \$ 7,422 \$ 9,052
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f

+Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad М Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan